pactflow/docs.pactflow.io/website/docs/docs/ai/index.md

 * Seamless integration with PactFlow's Role-based Access Controls feature, enabling you to enforce and manage organizational policies
 * Code review (beta), enabling you to evaluate the quality of existing Pact tests and suggest best-practice improvements

-PactFlow AI is available as a CLI and supports the following programming languages:
+PactFlow AI is available as a CLI or MCP server, and supports the following programming languages:

 * Java and Kotlin
 * TypeScript / JavaScript